NeilQ/Netcool.EventBus/README.md

 [中文README](README-zh.md)

 # Netcool.EventBus
-An EventBus base on netstandard2.1 and RabbitMq.
+An EventBus base on netstandard2 supporting RabbitMq and Mqtt.

 Most of codes retrived from [dotnet-architecture/eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers), however there are some changes:
 - Replace Autofac with default asp.net core ioc container.